musiolmarco/msl_fetcher/README.md

 ```

 ### `fetchData` 📂
 This method should fetch & return the available data coming from the backend.
 It is important that it matches the generic from the `MslFetcher`.
-In this case it's `<List<Todo>>`
+In this case it's `<List<Todo>>`.

 ### `dataAvailableWidget` ⬇️
 This `Widget` is displayed if the data is fetched and returned.
 You can access the downloaded data by the `availableData`.